11 Interesting Vegetables You Should Be Adding To Your Daily Smoothie

 Butternut squash

 Like its other orange 'friends,' pumpkin and sweet potato, butternut squash is a great choice when you're looking to make your smoothie smooth and creamy.
 The next time you cook a butternut squash, save your leftovers for a smoothie the next day.
-Whether you cooked the squash whole or cubed it and roasted it, you can toss it into your blender and reap the yummy benefits.
+Whether you cooked the squash whole, cubed it, or roasted it with a special ingredient, you can toss it into your blender and reap the yummy benefits.
 If you don't have any leftover butternut squash but can't wait to try this recipe idea, pick up a can or frozen bag of it from the grocery store.

 So, why else will you want to add butternut squash to your smoothie?
 Well, if the creaminess factor isn't enough for you, then you'll be pleased to hear that the winter squash is high in potassium, which can support healthy blood pressure.
 Butternut is also high in beta-carotene, which MedicalNewsToday says may help lower one's risk of asthma.
 Moreover, butternut squash is high in fiber, vitamin A, and vitamin C. There are so many reasons you should try it in the next smoothie you prepare.